 The door opened.
 The sounds of fighting from behind stopped, though men continued to moan.

-Vivenna reached into the cage, but the girl cringed, crying out and hiding her face.
+Vivenna recovered her Breath, then reached into the cage.
+The girl cringed, crying out and hiding her face.

 “I’m a friend,” Vivenna said soothingly.
 “Please, I’m here to help you.”